spacetelescope/imexam/docs/imexam/description.rst

     viewer=imexam.connect("my_window_title")

 When imexam starts up a DS9 window itself, it will create a local socket by default, even though the default socket type for DS9 is INET.
 However, imexam will first check to see if XPA_METHOD was set in your environment and default to that option.
 If you are experiencing problems, or you don't have an internet connection (the two might be related because the XPA structures INET sockets with an ip address), you can set your environment variable XPA_METHOD to 'local' or 'localhost'.
 This will cause imexam to start a local(unix) socket which will show an "XPA_METHOD" that is a filename on your computer. imexam defaults to a local socket connection to allow for users who do not have the XPA installed on their machine or available on their PATH.

-The full XPA source code is available in the imexam package.
+The full XPA source code is bundled with the imexam package.
 If you don't have the XPA on your path, simply point it to that location, or copy the xpans executable to the location of your choice, and make sure you update your PATH.
 Any time DS9 is started it will start up the xpa nameserver automatically.
 Then all the xpans query options will be available through imexam (such as imexam.list_active_ds9()).  imexam itself uses Cython wrappers around the get and set methods from the XPA for it's communication which is why the fully installed XPA is not necessary.

 If you wish to open multiple DS9 windows outside of imexam, then it's recommended that you give each a unique name.
 If you've forgotten which window had which name, you can look in the same XPA info menu and use the "XPA_NAME" specified there.
 If you haven't given them a unique name, you can list the available windows using imexam.list_active_ds9() (as long as xpans is running) and specify their unique address.